MaghsoodSalimi/STORM/README.md

 ---

+---

 ## Technologies Used

-- Python & Jupyter Notebook for data extraction and processing
+- **Python** & **Jupyter Notebook** for data extraction and transformation
-- Azure SQL Database for cloud data storage
+- **Azure SQL Database** for cloud-based storage
-- Azure Functions (PowerShell) for serverless automation
+- **Azure Functions** (PowerShell) for serverless automation
-- Microsoft Power Automate for scheduling and workflow automation
+- **Microsoft Power Automate** for task scheduling and orchestration
-- Power BI for data visualization and reporting
+- **Power BI** for interactive data visualization and reporting

 ---

 ## Conclusion

-This project highlights my ability to build and automate a complete data engineering workflow — from live data acquisition through cloud storage and automation to insightful visualization.
-It demonstrates proficiency with modern tools and platforms widely used in enterprise data projects.
+This project demonstrates the ability to design and automate a complete data engineering workflow — encompassing live data acquisition, cloud storage, serverless automation, and insightful reporting.
+It reflects proficiency in tools and platforms commonly used in enterprise data solutions.

-Feel free to explore the code and resources here, and reach out if you have any questions or collaboration ideas!
+Explore the code and resources provided.
+For further information or collaboration opportunities, feel free to connect.

 ---

-**Thank you for visiting my portfolio!**
+**Thank you for visiting this portfolio!**

 ---

 *Max*
 PhD Student & Data Engineer